John Fowler (agricultural engineer): Early life

 Fowler was born in Melksham, Wiltshire.
 His father, John Fowler senior was a wealthy Quaker merchant, who had married Rebecca Hull, and together they had three daughters and five sons, of whom Fowler was the third son.
+His father dealt most successfully in tea but also coal and animals.
 When he left school Fowler followed his father's wishes and began working for a local corn merchant, but when he came of age in 1847 he turned his back on the corn business and joined the engineering firm of Gilkes Wilson and Company of Middlesbrough.
 Amongst other things, the company was involved in building steam locomotives and colliery winding engines.
 The company built a number of locomotives for the Stockton and Darlington Railway.

 Change of career

 Fowler might have remained with the Middlesbrough firm and made his reputation there, had it not been for a chance visit to Ireland in 1849, probably on business.
 This was at the time of the Great Famine, and Irish agriculture depended on the potato crop whilst much of the land was uncultivated due to poor drainage.
 This affected Fowler and he was convinced that there must be a way of bringing more land into production.
 The normal way to drain agricultural land was to use a mole plough to dig a subterranean drainage channel.
 The mole plough has a vertical blade with a cylindrical "mole" attached to the bottom.
 The mole is pointed at the front end, and as it moves through the soil, it leaves a horizontal channel into which porous drainage pipes can be laid.
 However this required considerable tractive power, so that the size of the plough was limited by the strength of the teams of horses that pulled it.
 Fowler returned to England and developed a horse-powered ploughing engine that would dig drainage channels.

+John Fowler is described as being in partnership with Fry at the Bristol Waggon & Carriage Works circa 1850 before moving to Leeds.